 Illustrate your commitment to the patient’s care

-When writing your medical assistant cover letter, it is recommended that you address the value of your commitment to patient care.
+When writing the cover letter, it is recommended that you address the value of your commitment to patient care.
 Provide a brief paragraph that discusses your commitment to patient care and effectively communicates why you are the ideal candidate for the position.
 This will help you demonstrate to the hiring manager how passionate you are about working in healthcare and how much you care about patients and their needs.

 Talk about your accomplishments

-When writing your medical assistant cover letter, the next item to include in your accomplishments.
+When writing the cover letter, the next item to include in your accomplishments.
 Addressing your achievements, awards, and honors that you have received throughout your education and work experience is vital in helping the employer understand how you will fit into the healthcare field and how you can help their organization achieve its goals.
 Make sure to include any accolades or awards that will demonstrate to them why you are a great candidate for the position.

 Ask for an Interview

-When writing your medical assistant cover letter, the next item to include is how you would like to move forward in the hiring process.
+When writing the cover letter, the next item to include is how you would like to move forward in the hiring process.
 Asking for an interview is a great way to demonstrate your interest in the position and excitement about potential opportunities.
 Whether you ask for a phone or face-to-face interview, always make sure to follow up your letter with an email to schedule an appointment at a time that works best for both parties.

 Step 3: Conclusion